-The Company's principal financial assets are its portfolio investments, its bank balances and cash held on deposit with institutions.
+The Company's principal financial assets are its portfolio investments and cash and cash equivalents held on deposit with institutions.
 The Company seeks to reduce the credit risk associated with cash by only holding cash with institutions that have investment grade credit ratings.
-The credit risk associated with portfolio and trading investments is considered to be acceptable.
+The credit risk associated with portfolio and investments is considered to be acceptable.